helmutgranda/Backbone-tutorial/README.md

 Thanks
 ------
+Thanks to

+<a href="http://arturadib.com/" target="_blank">Artur Adib</a> for writing the demos which were used as inspiration for the conversion.<br/>

-Thanks to <a href="https://github.com/jashkenas/coffee-script" target="_blank">Jeremy Ashkenas</a> for reviewing the first demo conversion and making recommendations, and writing Backbone & CoffeeScript of course.
+<a href="https://github.com/jashkenas/coffee-script" target="_blank">Jeremy Ashkenas</a> for reviewing the first demo conversion and making recommendations, and writing Backbone & CoffeeScript of course.